 Ghee for weight loss

 As discussed above, ghee has several benefits in the body.
 Ghee is rich in omega 3 fats and omega 6 which is known to increase lean body mass while reducing fat mass.
 All the above-mentioned roles of the ghee points towards the fact that it is essential to stimulate the digestive process and aids in weight loss.
-Ghee also restores the balance of the mind and boosts the functioning of the brain.
+Supposedly, ghee also restores the balance of the mind and boosts the functioning of the brain.

 Things to consider